simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

         Office.context.document.setSelectedDataAsync(html, { coercionType: 'html' }, onSelectionSet);
     }
     ```
-4. Launch your Word add-in and test your new functionality by clicking the **Add HTML** button.
-When the new button is clicked, the function will be executed; adding a piece of HTML into the document.
+4. Launch your Word add-in and test your work by clicking the **Add HTML** button.
+When the button is clicked, the function will be executed; adding a piece of HTML into the document.